epogrebnyak/product-topics/README.md

   Excercise:

   - What changed?
 What were the drivers and conditions for products to emerge?
-  - What are product expectiations from the company and user perspective?
+  - What are product expectiations from the company perspective?
+  - What are product expectiations from the perspective?

   Reading: